Google's Wear OS is the new name for Android Wear, so if you were expecting to see Android Wear 3, please reset your smartwatch software expectations.

 What watches are getting Wear OS?

-Google has provided a list of devices that are currently being updated with the new Wear OS branding.
+Google has provided a list of devices that have now been updated to the new Wear OS branding.

 Whether all of the watches below will get the new features when the next update comes around remains to be seen, but we have high hopes for most on this list considering each is getting the Wear OS branding.